alexkolo/rag_nutrition_facts_blog/README.md

 ### In the cloud

 - got to the streamlit app [here](https://dr-greger-blog-bot.streamlit.app/)
 - the corresponding Dashboard for monitoring the app interaction is [here](https://chatbotdrgreger.grafana.net/public-dashboards/1ae4a1c3c47c41478e16d97aaa5a2276)

+    > [!IMPORTANT]
+    > Dashboard will stop working properly on 18.09.2024 due to 14-day trial period ending by Grafana 😭
+  - I'm using a MongoDB plugin that is only available for the Enterprise version of Grafana.
+Unfortunately, I found this out only after setting up my own MongoDB and creating the dashboard.
+  - I tried to rebuild it using MongoDB's own dashboard tool "Charts".
+See the result [here](https://charts.mongodb.com/charts-project-0-dwgewmy/public/dashboards/10ed0c93-9fb1-4b89-a1e3-966fddef4f27).
+However, I was only able to reproduce the simplest panels.
+Moreover, I couldn't figure out to set up a time filter as in Grafana.

 ### Run it on your own